Jimmy Ashby, The Youngest Person To Ride Around The Planet

 Jimmy’s parents are bike riders and when they were riding in Bike SA’s Grand Slam rides, Jimmy decided he wanted to join in.
 Digging out his mum’s classic cherry red tourer and slamming the seat down to the lowest setting, Jimmy took on his first ride and kicked off a long love for cycling touring.
 Through the Grand Slam rides he was able to build up kilometers in a safe environment, often with support from riders around him.
 Eventually, he rode his first tour, 500 km around Kangaroo island with his dad (at the age of 14!).

 By the time he’d done this, he was too quick for his old man!
 Three years of solo cycling touring ensued as Jimmy rode Tasmania, New Zealand, and several multi-state Australian mainland rides.

-Jimmy’s ambitious plan will see him cover over 29,000 unsupported kilometers and he must pass two antipodal points (two points opposite each other on the globe).
+Jimmy’s ambitious plan to be the youngest person to cover the globe, will see him cover over 29,000 unsupported kilometers and he must pass two antipodal points (two points opposite each other on the globe).
 His journey will be predominantly on bitumen, aside from unsealed passes in central Asia.

 This is a cycling magazine after all!
 So let’s talk bikes.
-Jimmy had planned on riding his chromoly steel touring bike, fitted out with 32mm Gator Skin tyres.
-(As pictured below) but he will now be riding a custom bike as his frame just failed from fatigue!
+Jimmy had planned on riding his Chromoly steel touring bike, fitted out with 32mm Gator Skin tyres.
+(As pictured) but he will now be riding a custom bike as his frame just failed from fatigue!
 It’s worth mentioning that this was his second touring bike after he rode the first one until that frame failed too.